CCE Country Profile

 A range of Cook Islands policy documents recognize the importance of climate change education.
 The National Climate Change Policy 2018-2028 (2018) includes education and public awareness as a cross-cutting area to mainstream climate change in the country’s development planning.
 The Policy states that the country’s intention is to “strengthen education and public awareness on climate change at all levels, including through school curricula” (p.
 14).
 This indicates the government’s interest in making changes to the school curricula to be more inclusive of climate change education.

 Climate change education in formal education is supplemented by informal education efforts.
 For example in 2018, the Ministry of Education held a student conference in Rarotonga, the largest and main island of the Cook Islands.
-It was titled, A leader for sustainability today, for a better tomorrow.
+It was titled, A Leader for sustainability today, for a better tomorrow.
 Around 105 students and 15 teachers from Rarotonga and Pa Enua Tonga, a southern island, attended the conference.
 The conference’s topics included climate change, pollution, solar energy, reviving the marae (sacred spaces), and water cycles.
-While there was interest in hosting this conference again in 2020, it is uncertain whether it occurred.
-Climate change lessons in the formal curricula are also supplemented by National Environment Services informal national programming and initiatives.
+Climate change lessons in the formal curricula are also supplemented by National Environment Services’ informal national programming and initiatives.

 II) Climate change in teacher training and teacher resources